-We tell every Calgary Havanese adopter the same thing about health.
+We tell every Calgary Havanese adopter the same thing on the health conversation.
 Get pet insurance from day one.
-Not because every Havanese will need surgery, but because enough of them do that the math works out in favour of insurance for most owners.
-Beyond the orthopedics, this is a fairly healthy breed.
-Annual vet visits, dental care from age 3, and one good orthopedic baseline exam by age 2 cover the major bases.
+Not because every Havanese will need surgery, but because enough do that the math often favours insurance for this breed.
+Beyond the orthopedics, this is a generally healthy small dog.
+Annual vet visits, dental care starting around age 3, and a baseline orthopedic exam by age 2 cover the major bases for most owners.

 Havanese Health Risk Profile